Balandis: the Slanted Houses Along a Road in Cuenca/Alitagtag

 “Alitagtagueños believe that slanting their houses would mean good luck and fine fortune as it does not follow the regular construction of houses in Batangas.
 In fact, Alitagtagueños who have slanted houses facing the east and west believe that as soon as the sun rises, their houses are being more and more blessed each day…” [Edited.]

-This is an explanation which I had not heard of before, and is certainly much more positive than the aswang scare stories of old.
+This is an explanation which this writer had not heard of before, and is certainly much more positive than the aswang scare stories of old.
 It is also a lot more believable because, to the present day, it is a preference among many families building their first houses to require that these be oriented, as far as the lot would allow it, to face the east.
 (Although, naturally, this is only possible on one side of the road.)
 There are, in the present day, established from studies apparent benefits to be had from orienting a house towards the east.
 Given the historical context of these slanted houses in Cuenca/Alitagtag, however, there has to be some heretofore unmentioned ancient belief about the benefits of orienting the house towards the east.

 An article at the web site of the Philippine Commission on Culture and the Arts gives us a clue:

 “Many of these beliefs are based on sound planning practices that do not have to be overly emphasized.
-Like, for example, orienting the building to take in the healthful effects of the rays of the morning sun by having wide windows facing the rising sun to take in the cleansing rays of sunlight during daybreak as well as to admit the prevailing southeast breezes to cool your house.2
+Like, for example, orienting the building to take in the healthful effects of the rays of the morning sun by having wide windows facing the rising sun to take in the cleansing rays of sunlight during daybreak as well as to admit the prevailing southeast breezes to cool your house.2”

 2 “Filipino Building Beliefs,” by Architect Ernesto R. Zarate, online at the Philippine Commission for Culture and the Arts web site.